unitycoder/UnityAdvancedFPSCharacterController/README.md

 # Advanced First Person Shooter Character Controller
 An open-source project focusing on creating the best lightweight yet feature-rich non-Rigidbody first person shooter character controller for Unity3D.
 Feel free to use it as a template for your project, but crediting this repo would be really appreciated!

+Other than the purpose of giving a great starting point/template for creating a Character Controller, this repository also provides a good way to structure a Unity project using Assembly Definitions.
+(All the more reason for one to actually check this Unity project instead of just importing the scripts to somewhere else!)

 ## Disclaimer
 - There are portions of code here that I have taken from tutorials.
 Even though they are free to use I still want to clarify this.